Winifred Falls Trail in the Royal National Park

 You can get the best views and photos of the waterfall if you venture out a bit further downstream and walk around the pool.

-There are several rock platforms on top of and around the waterfall to relax and perhaps even have a picnic.
-Take your time to enjoy this beautiful artwork created by mother nature.
+There are several rock platforms on top of and around the waterfall to relax and perhaps even have a nice little picnic.

 Winifred Falls